ocaml-opam/opam-publish/README.md

 ## Step 1: `opam-publish prepare`

-This command gathers all required information for a full OPAM package. with `<url>` the url of your hosted archive, simply run:
+This command gathers all required information for a full OPAM package.
+With `<url>` the url of your hosted archive, simply run:

 ```